-Has a 3.60 unweighted cumulative grade point average OR has a 3.90 weighted cumulative grade point average
+$\Box$ Has a 3.60 unweighted cumulative grade point average OR has a 3.90 weighted cumulative grade point average time student.
+Section 2.
+A student who exercises leadership:

-➤ Is enrolled in the required number of courses for a full time student.
+□ Is enrolled in the required number of courses for a full